kripken/Relooper/README.markdown

 This is an optimized C++ implemention of the Relooper algorithm originally developed as part of Emscripten.
-This implementation includes optimizations added since the original academic paper [1] was published about it, and is written in an LLVM-friendly way with the goal of inclusion in upstream LLVM.
+This implementation includes optimizations added since the original academic paper [1] (see paper.pdf) was published about it, and is written in an LLVM-friendly way with the goal of inclusion in upstream LLVM.

 License: MIT&LLVM